DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 The InterestingPicture app should show up in your browser.

+***
+___Fall 2021 Warning___

+The free tier of Heroku has a memory limit.
+The new version of Tomee + Linux exceeds that limit.
+If you get an error page after searching for a picture, that may be why.
+Try this: use the back button in your browser to get back to the request screen, and try again.
+If it still doesn't work, sorry - we've tried quite a number of different Tomee installations, but they're either too big or don't work with Servlet 5.0.

+***

 A few utilities if things go wrong:

         heroku apps # which apps you've pushed